Janalytics94/anomaly-detection-software/README.md

 * Due to the large amount of data you need to download the data for the scenarios here: https://github.com/LID-DS/LID-DS
 * Further you can use the provided framework to record your own sceanrio and analyze it with this project.
-* After downloading the  data pleasec copy it data/raw
+* After downloading the  data please copy it data/raw

 ### Usage